 Purpose of the process

 The main purpose of a product development process is to streamline all available resources to make highly impactful changes towards the company objectives.
-At the same time as we progress towards our goals we must continuously learn and grow as an organisation.
+As we make progress towards our goals we must continuously learn and grow as a team.
 It is important to celebrate the learning as well as the delivery of successful changes.

 A holistic process

-It is important for the process to cover not only the execution phase but also the entire cycle of ideation, solutionising and implementation.
-In this sense it is not an Engineering or Product team process.
-It is a company wide process with stakeholders from all departments actively involved.
+A good process covers not only the execution phase but also the entire cycle of ideation, solutionising and implementation.
+In this sense it doesn’t belong exclusively to the engineering team.
+It is a company-wide process that should involve stakeholders from all departments.

 The values

-- Alignment - everyone must be aligned and move towards the same goals.
-By design of the process there should not be any conflicts of interests.
-Among many other things this means alignment of incentives, careful handovers and certain cultural changes.
-Namely, “The Business vs The Engineering” stand-off should not exist in the conversations.
+• Alignment.
+Everyone must be aligned and move towards the same goal.
+By design of the process there should not be any conflict of interests.
+Among many other things this means alignment of incentives, careful handovers and clear communication.

-- Transparency - at any given moment of time everyone in the company should be able to know what’s currently being worked on.
+• Transparency.
+At any given moment of time everyone in the company should be able to know what’s currently being worked on.
 Transparency is about sharing information on the most appropriate granularity level.
 Oversharing is as bad for transparency as undersharing.
-Having a shared situational awareness has a major systemic impact on overall performance of the company.
+Having a common understanding of a given situation has a major systemic impact on the overall team performance.

-- Sustainability - to achieve continuous growth everything we do must work sustainably.
-Energy management matters even more than time management.
-Going over and beyond to deliver a project within a tight deadline usually leads to completely missing the deadline for the next couple projects.
+• Sustainability.
+To achieve continuous growth we should work sustainably.
+Energy management matters as much as time management.
+Going over and beyond to deliver a project within a tight deadline usually leads to completely missing the deadline of the next project.
 And it is rarely worth it.
-We should not over-optimise our process for speed and efficiency.
-This makes the entire system fragile.
+Overoptimising the process for speed and efficiency is a major mistake that results in the entire system becoming much more fragile.

 Communication matters